verbb/scheduler/README.md

 # Scheduler
 A plugin for Craft CMS that allows you to schedule Jobs to be executed on a given date.

-Includes a field type to allow your users to schedule Jobs from an element and includes [one built-in Job](#built-in-jobs) to re-save an element.
+Includes a field type to allow your users to schedule Jobs from an element and [one built-in Job](#built-in-jobs) to re-save an element.
+This Job comes pre-loaded into the [`element.onSaveElement`](https://craftcms.com/docs/plugins/events-reference#elements-onSaveElement) event.

 # Installation
 1. Copy the `scheduler/` folder to your `craft/plugins/` folder.